-Coordinator: Associate Professor Adrienne Fulco (Public Policy and Law)
+Coordinator: Professor of the Practice Glenn Falk (Public Policy and Law)

 Students must take a total of six courses.
 With the exception of the introductory course, requirements may be fulfilled with substitutions approved by the coordinator.
 Students must take courses from at least four programs or departments.